richardrance0/Threat_Hunting/Shadow-IT.md

 **Unauthorized use of remote access software involving proprietary information**

 ## Steps the "Bad Actor" took Create Logs and IoCs:
+Steps attacker would take:

-1. Download TeamViewer, AnyDesk, and Dropbox from their official websites.
+#1.
+Download TeamViewer, AnyDesk, and Dropbox from their official websites.
+-attempted download of TeamViewer, then deleted -downloaded with "/S" switch (silent download via command line) and installed Dropbox -renamed Dropbox.exe to MyPhotos.exe

+#2.
+Add Dropbox to the Windows Registry for persistence @"HKCU\Software\Microsoft\Windows\CurrentVersion\Run\Dropbox".
+-Moved Dropbox executable to registry @"HKCU\Software\Microsoft\Windows\CurrentVersion\Run\Dropbox".
+String, value = "C:\Program Files\Dropbox\Client\Dropbox.exe" and restarted

-2. Save the executables in the AppData folder to avoid triggering corporate software installation alerts.
+#3.
+Save the executables in the Temp file of the AppData folder to avoid triggering corporate software installation alerts.
-3. Add Dropbox to the Windows Registry for persistence @"HKCU\Software\Microsoft\Windows\CurrentVersion\Run\Dropbox".
+-Moved the download with the following command:
+move "C:\Users\theeRick1\Downloads\MyPhotos.exe" "%LOCALAPPDATA%\Temp\MyPhotos.exe"

-4. To avoid detection, the following is performed:
+#4.
+To avoid detection, the following is performed:

 	a.
-Enable auto-start in AnyDesk and Dropbox
+Enable auto-start in MyPhotos.exe
+-search menu for Startup Apps
+-check box for Dropbox

 	b.
 Minimize visible windows

-	c.
-Occasionally rename files to avoid suspicion
-5. Run the executables: TeamViewer.exe, AnyDesk.exe, Dropbox.exe
-6. With TeamViewer running, the employee remotey accesses their work computer from their personal machine without going through the company VPN.
-7. They browse a private link to the competitor's website.
-8. Documents from company ABC are sent to Dropbox, which reaches out to competitor company XYZ.
+5. The following files were created: TransferDocs, Proprietary.
+Proprietary was put into TransferDocs folder.

 ---